prophetrand/mongo-fitness-tracker/README.md

 # Mongo Fitness Tracker

 ## Description
 This [web application](https://enigmatic-ravine-40935.herokuapp.com/) deployed on Heroku allows users to save multiple workouts to a MongoDB Atlas database.
+Users can save Resistance exercises and/or Cardio exercises, each of which have different form fields for simple stats to be included with the entry.

 ## Table of Contents